 Before a game, your mind is already racing.
-Will I perform my best?
+Will I give it my best?
 Is the team going to come in first this season?
 What are the opposing team’s weaknesses?
 Did I remember to bring all of my equipment?

 Although it’s important to eat well at all times, it’s especially important the night before a game.
 Eat foods like basmati rice or white pasta and drink plenty of water.